Postpartum Workout: Diastasis Recti, Pelvic Floor and Core Strength

 Everything we do as a mom is hunching forward.
 It’s terrible for our backs!
 Changing tables are low, cribs are low, car seats are low — everything with kids requires bending over.
 Most new moms are not crazy bodybuilders, so learning how to do a proper hip hinge is not on the radar.

-#1 Strengthen Your Glutes to Bounce Back from Baby
+#1 Strengthen Your Glutes

 The angle our pelvis takes on to accommodate the baby makes it difficult for the glutes to fire.
 Most new mom patients I see lack glute strength.
 To get your glutes back you need to start using them every time you bend over to pick up that little precious one or just all the toys scattered across the floor.
 That’s why you need to learn a hip hinge now and build deadlift strength.